 (Tea options starting at 22,50 pp up to 44,50 pp – no walking option)

 The only thing better than Alpacas is baby Alpacas (crias) and why not combine it all with tea-time?
 Seems like a logical pairing.
 This farm currently has 3 crias with super cute names, Olijfje, Oushi & Cuzko!
 You can also meet llamas here, and a lot of other animals too like turtles, Rheas (mini ostriches), pigs and more.
 There are various tea options to go for and the luxury is super exciting.
 Sadly walking with Alpacas is not offered here but tea and cuddles more than makeup for it.

 This Alpaca farm in the Netherlands is also home to Falabella’s (tiny horses).
 The farm has been breeding Alpacas since 1992 and they really love their work.
 Their passion shows in their extensive knowledge about alpacas.
 The farm’s location is very far south and close to the coast.
 They would like you to pay when you book.
 They also understand the need for people to walk with their herds, so a visit and walk is possible.
 Alpacas and Falabellas – double the pleasure.

 Always Plan your visit

 Make sure to reach out and contact the farm and plan your visit.
 What we can do, and who we can do it with tends to often change these days.
 All farms mentioned are doing their best to keep up to date with safety rules.
 For more up-to-date Alpaca info be sure to visit the Alpaca Association Benelux.

-If you want to try out some more fun activities that don’t involve animals, why not check out our list of quirky museums?
+If you want to try out some more fun activities that don’t involve animals, why not check out our list of quirky museums or join a football league?
 Or, maybe you prefer a more active hobby like cycling? we have a list of bike routes with stunning views to inspire you.

 That said, a day in nature with a friendly herd of Alpacas is definitely not a day wasted.